HomeFAQ

 • Check: physical check mailed to you

-The payment portal has privacy and security safeguards in place to protect your information.
-The payment portal also conforms to industry security standards (such as requirements of the Gramm-Leach-Bliley Act, the Payment Card Industry Data Security Standard and the rules governing the ACH Network).
+The payment portal has privacy and security safeguards to protect your information.
+The payment portal also conforms to industry security standards (such as requirements of the Gramm-Leach-Bliley Act, the Payment Card Industry Data Security Standards and the rules governing the ACH Network).
 You should only log on to the payment portal from a personal or non-public computer.

-Please ensure the information you are entering is correct and that you are logging in within 10 days of receiving the email.
+Please ensure the information you enter is correct and that you log in within ten days of receiving the email.

 A confirmation page will display after you have submitted your payment type.
 You will also receive an email.

-You have 10 calendar days to submit through the online portal process.
-After 10 days, your access will expire, and a member of our claims team will be in contact with you to discuss another form of payment or a reissue of electronic funds.
+You have seven calendar days to submit through the online portal process.
+After seven days, your access will expire, and a member of our claims team will contact you to discuss another form of payment or a reissue of electronic funds.

-If your name is incorrect, or your address is incorrect and you’ve chosen check as your payment method, please contact your claims representative so an update can be made in our system.
+If your name or address is incorrect and you’ve chosen check as your payment method, please contact Claims Care at 800.442.0593 so we can update our system.

-The time to receive your payment depends on the payment method selected.
-Direct to debit card is the fastest method, which could be received in 30 minutes.
-A mailed check could take up to 15 days.
+The time it takes to receive your payment depends on the payment method selected.
+The fastest method is to send the payment directly to a debit card, which can be obtained in 30 minutes.
+A mailed check can take up to 15 days.

-If you have not received your payment within the above timeline for the payment method, please contact your claims representative.
+If you have not received your payment using the payment method within the timeline on the question above, please contact Claims Care at 800.442.0593.

-Yes, you can select your payment method from your mobile phone or personal tablet.
+You can select your payment method from your mobile phone or personal tablet.
 For security purposes, it is recommended that devices should have a firewall and antivirus software installed.
-Message and data usage fees may apply; check with your wireless provider for more information.
+Message and data usage fees may apply.
+Check with your wireless provider for more information.

 Financial limits for each payment type:

 For direct to debit, your bank may have a lower limit.
-Please check with your bank.
+Please check with your bank for more information.

 Classification and Payroll Reporting